What Are Your Most Fertile Days?

 The first step in detecting what your fertile days are depends on the regularity of your period.
-If it is completely regular, this task will be very easy, while if your period varies, you will have to keep in mind all of the variables that we propose.
+If it is completely regular, this task will be very easy.
+However, if your period varies, you will have to keep in mind several variables.

-In both cases, we recommend that you take a calendar and note down the important information that we will explain below so that you can see what your tendency is.
+In both cases, we recommend that you take a calendar and write down the important information that we will explain below so that you can see what your tendency is.

 Keeping in mind that ovulation lasts between 12 and 24 hours and that sperm can stay alive for 2 to 5 days until they inseminate the egg, you only have 6 fertile days a month on average.
-Of those 6 days, people with more fertility will be the day of ovulation and the two following it.
-That is why it is important that you are aware of other signals from your body to know what they are.
+Of those 6 days, the most fertility will be the day of ovulation and the two following it.

 - You feel more attractive.